 Quickly becoming one of the “must see” sites of Marrakech this small city is easiest to reach from Fez or Tetouan.
 It is centrally located in the Rif mountains.
 Do keep in mind that it will be a long day trip as the drive is 3+ hours in each direction.

-This city is super popular as well so you may find during peak tourist season like April or September/October there are a LOT of people.
+This city is super popular as well so you may find during peak tourist seasons like April or October there are a LOT of people.
 This is a small city, so it’s also not like everyone can spread out.
 While I love this place and think it’s really cool to visit do know what to expect!
+Many people consider this one of the best day trips from Fez.

 Check out my guide to Chefchaouan too before you go.